Setting Your Computer's Display Screen Area for WHAT

 This page is in support of the WHAT (Wolfberg's Helpful Anagramming Tool) program.

 To see what you do have and to change it, click on the Start button on the taskbar, click on Settings, click on Control Panel.
 Double-click on Display.
 Select the Settings tab, and you are shown the screen area (mine says 1400 by 1050).
-As mentioned on the Purchasing WHAT page, the minimum size of the WHAT window is 918 x 686 pixels, so 1024 x 768 is a good setting.
+The minimum size of the WHAT window is 918 x 686 pixels, so 1024 x 768 is a good setting.

 When you resize your screen, you may have to click the OK button without a lot of delay.
 Also, icons on your desktop may be moved around, so if you have lots of them in a pattern you like, take some notes before making the change.
 This change will affect all of your viewing.
 Perhaps if you like your old setting for everything else, you would have to alternate to use WHAT.
 Perhaps the change will be helpful to you in general, and you could leave it.
 If you are finding certain programs are displaying text too small for you to read easily, you can have them use larger fonts.